 This atmospheric ballad from the ‘Seven & The Ragged Tiger’ sessions turned out to be the most synth led recording under the DURAN DURAN name.
 Featuring just Nick Rhodes and Simon Le Bon, it showcased the more esoteric influences of JAPAN and BRIAN ENO who they were particularly fond of.
 A precursor to the slightly pretentious ARCADIA project, none of those songs ever reached the heights of ‘Secret Oktober’.

 Originally the B-side of ‘Union Of the Snake’.
 Now available on the 3CD ‘The Singles 81-85’ via EMI Records

 CHINA CRISIS It’s Never Too Late (1985)

-Recorded during the ‘Working With Fire & Steel’ sessions produced by Mike Howlett, ‘It’s Never Too Late’ was a lost gem probably dropped from the album on account of it sounding like a more steadfast ‘Wishful Thinking’, featuring its familiar Emulator strings in the melody.
-Unreleased until 1985, even then it was tucked away on the limited edition 12 inch of ‘Black Man Ray’ making it one of the rarest of high quality B-sides from the Synth Britannia era.
+Recorded during the ‘Working With Fire & Steel’ sessions produced by Mike Howlett, ‘It’s Never Too Late’ was a lost gem probably dropped from the album on account of it sounding like a more steadfast ‘Wishful Thinking’, featuring its familiar Emulator strings sound in the melody.
+Unreleased until 1985, even then it was tucked away on the limited edition 12 inch of ‘Black Man Ray’, making it one of the rarest of high quality B-sides from the Synth Britannia era.

 Originally the 12 inch limited edition B-side of ‘Black Man Ray’.
 Currently unavailable